pravega/pravega-operator/doc/upgrade-cluster.md

     cpu: "8000m"
 ```

 2. Distribute the pod's memory (POD_MEM_LIMIT) between JVM Heap and Direct Memory such that sum of JVM Heap and JVM Direct Memory is strictly lower than the POD_MEM_LIMIT memory (e.g., 0.5GB-1GB) so as to avoid pod crash during high load situations due to lack of memory resources.
 For instance, if POD_MEM_LIMIT=16GB then we can set 4GB for JVM Heap and 11GB for Direct Memory leaving 1GB unallocated so as to assure that the pod do not reach the maximum capacity.
-Conceptually POD_MEM_LIMIT (16GB) = JVM Heap (4GB) + Direct Memory (11GB) + Unallocated Memory (1GB).
+That is, POD_MEM_LIMIT (16GB) = JVM Heap (4GB) + Direct Memory (11GB) + Unallocated Memory (1GB).

-**NOTE:** These two options (JVM Heap and Direct Memory) can be configured through the following field of the manifest file
+**NOTE:** These two options (JVM Heap and Direct Memory) can be configured through the following field of the manifest file:
 ```
 segmentStoreJVMOptions: ["-Xmx4g", "-XX:MaxDirectMemorySize=11g"]
 ```